vuejs/docs/src/guide/scaling-up/ssr.md

 Moving from the example to a production-ready SSR app involves a lot more.
 We will need to:

 - Support Vue SFCs and other build step requirements.
-In fact, we will need to coordinate two builds for the same app: once for the client, and once for the server.
+In fact, we will need to coordinate two builds for the same app: one for the client, and one for the server.

   :::tip
   Vue components are compiled differently when used for SSR - templates are compiled into string concatenations instead of Virtual DOM render functions for more efficient rendering performance.